Iran says envisages Iraq role with U.S. if Washington tackles regional militants

 ANKARA (Reuters) - Iran could contemplate cooperating with its old adversary the United States on restoring security to Iraq if it saw Washington confronting “terrorist groups in Iraq and elsewhere”, Iranian President Hassan Rouhani said on Saturday.

-Rouhani, a pragmatist who has presided over a thaw in Iran’s relations with the West, also said Tehran was unlikely to send forces to Iraq but stood ready to provide help within the framework of international law.
-Baghdad has not requested such assistance, he added.
+Rouhani, a relative moderate who has presided over a thaw in Iran’s relations with the West, added that Tehran stood ready to provide help to Iraq within the framework of international law, but so far Baghdad had not requested such assistance.

 Shi‘ite Muslim Iran has been alarmed by the seizure this week of several major northern Iraqi towns by Sunni Islamist insurgent forces and their sweep southward to within an hour’s drive of Baghdad, and not far from the Iranian border.

-“We all should practically and verbally confront terrorist groups,” Rouhani told a news conference broadcast live on state television.
+A senior Iranian official told Reuters earlier this week that Tehran, which has strong leverage in Shi‘ite-majority Iraq, may be ready to cooperate with the United States in helping Baghdad fight back against the jihadist ISIL rebels.
+“We all should practically and verbally confront terrorist groups,” Rouhani told a press conference broadcast live on state television.

 Fighters of the Islamic State of Iraq and the Levant (ISIL) are bent on recreating a mediaeval caliphate spanning territory they have carved out in fragmenting Iraq and Syria, where it has exploited a power vacuum in the midst of civil war.

-A senior Iranian official told Reuters earlier this week that Tehran, which has strong leverage in Shi‘ite-majority Iraq, may be ready to cooperate with Washington in helping Baghdad fight back against the jihadist ISIL rebels.
-(Full Story)

-The official said the idea of cooperating with the Americans was being discussed within the Tehran leadership.
-For now, according to Iranian media, Iran will send advisers and weaponry, although probably not troops, to boost Baghdad.
+The senior Iranian official told Reuters the idea of cooperating with the Americans was being discussed within the Tehran leadership.
+For now, according to Iranian media, Iran will send Baghdad’s Shi‘ite-led government advisers and weaponry, although probably not troops, to boost Baghdad.

-“Iran has never dispatched any forces to Iraq and it is very unlikely it will ever happen,” Rouhani told Saturday’s news conference.

-Western diplomats suspect Iran has in the past sent some of its Revolutionary Guards, a hardline force that works in parallel with the army, to train and advise the Iraqi army or its militia allies.

 U.S. officials said there were no contacts going on with Iran over the crisis in Iraq.

-Rouhani said he was not aware of any American plans for Iraq or whether Washington wanted to help Baghdad.
+Rouhani said Iran would consider any request for help it got from Baghdad, although he was not aware of any American plans for Iraq or whether Washington wanted to help Baghdad.

 Rouhani said “terrorist groups” were getting financial and political backing and weaponry from some regional countries and some powerful Western states.